 Starting Spring 2021: Friday of the fifth week of instruction at 11:59pm PT

 Deadlines for the current term are listed on our homepage.

 Concurrent Enrollment FAQ

 To enroll concurrently at another institution, you must meet the following criteria:

 - You will be enrolled full time at Berkeley, a minimum of 13 units (unless approved for a reduced course load) during your concurrent enrollment semester.

 - You are not on Academic Probation (including Continued on Probation) status during the Concurrent Enrollment term.

-- You are not a freshman in your first fall or spring semester at UC Berkeley.
+- You are not a freshman in your first semester at UC Berkeley.

-- You have reviewed the L&S Advising web page on Transfer Coursework.
+- You have reviewed the L&S Advising Transfer Credit webpage.

 - If you are a graduating senior, you must review your Academic Progress Report